 Icebergs can easily be thousands of years old and have a never-ending array of shapes, textures and colors.
 They are fascinating and beautiful to watch; as we slowly passed by, other angles and surfaces of the icebergs were revealed.
 It is hard to believe that these monolithic giants show only ten percent of their actual mass above water.

 After Rothera, we began our voyage north back to Ushuaia making additional stops along the way including Neko Harbour.
-At Neko Harbour, we were able to sit quietly among the gentoo penguin chicks and watch their antics as they chased hapless adults for food and the adults foraged for krill – their main food source – in the shallow waters in front of the beach.
+At Neko Harbour, we were able to sit quietly among the gentoo penguin chicks and watch their antics.
+The chicks chased hapless adults for food and the adults foraged for krill – their main food source – in the shallow waters in front of the beach.
 Neko Harbour marked the end of the snowy landscape before the change to the post-apocalyptic landscape of Deception Island.

 Deception Island has an ominous name and an even more forbidding landscape.
 Signs of human habitation can be seen from a long since defunct whaling station.
 The last eruption in the 1960s coated the island in a dark volcanic rock that creates a beautiful but eerie contrast to snow that settles into the folds of the landscape.
 Adding to the eeriness, beaches steam from where the heated waters from the geothermal activity meet the cold Antarctic waters.
 In some ways, this was a perfect last visit, which brought home the fragility of Antarctic region and its stark beauty.